Dart2112/LapisDatastore/README.md

 This is an API for interfacing with SQL databases

 ## Getting the API
-The LapisDataStore is on Maven Central.
+LapisDataStore is on Maven Central.
 Simply use the LapisDataStore dependency and Maven will fetch the API

 ```